 TV series on Branch Davidian shootout to film in New Mexico

-In this April 19, 1993 file photo, fire engulfs the Branch Davidian compound near Waco, Texas.
-A six-part television series covering a deadly standoff between the federal government and the Branch Davidians spiritual sect more than two decades ago will be filmed in New Mexico.
+Fire engulfs the Branch Davidian compound near Waco, Texas in 1993.
+A six-part television series covering a deadly standoff between the federal government and the Branch Davidians spiritual sect will be filmed in New Mexico.

 Comments